clux/magic-forest/README.md

 Deleting or adding the default constructor of forest actually gained 10% performance, we're not sure why.

 gcc seems to be consistently around 5% faster than clang.

+#### Fortran
+A solution 3x longer than the dubious second place holder in LOC; `go`.
+It stays within the rules and implements its own quick sort, and as far as Fortran goes, it's remarkably understandable.
+It was graciously offered by @jchildren in [#4](https://github.com/clux/magic-forest/pull/4).

+It's up there in the top 3 languages, but it still performs worse than cpp/rust by a factor of two.
+It's certainly as close to the metal as these languages, so there should perhaps be room for improvement here without going too nuts.

 #### Rust
 Rust impressively ties C++ with completely normal code.
 It all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.